..........something else than a viewpoint in a wildlifepark like Kruger. And also something different than viewpoint near waterholes.

-But ofcourse you're right that we have to be very very carefull with environments like Kruger'park' or Kruger nature reserve
+But of course you're right that we have to be very very careful with environments like Kruger nature reserve

-And I must say that we are very happy not to drive in a economy size verhicle while we have our own 4x4.
+And I must say that we are very happy not to drive in a economy size vehicle while we have our own 4x4.

 But when I see several Sanparks-workers throughout the park cutting the grass and small bushes away close to 'No entry' signs, because than everybody can see that you are not allowed to drive that way, it also must be possible to do the same at some waterholes.

-And again you're right that tourism is not the main purpose but should there be a Kruger without tourism....??
+And again you're right that tourism is not the main purpose but should there be a Kruger without tourism....?
 I don't think so.
 Saying this I have to doubt about it.
-When do they start to built a new hotel in the southern part of Kruger.....????
-I think they better should improve the visibility than building a new hotel which means more touritst!! and so more money!!

 And I am told that less than 4 % of Kruger is 'open' for us tourist... so it must be possible to find a good balance in that.

 I hope you do understand my point of view (due to my 'bad' english